 Manual focus (MF) allows you to set the focus at your own will.
 Depending on the camera unit, you change the focus manually by:

-Apart from the A12-28 camera unit that does not have a macro function, you can switch from normal to macro mode and vice versa by simply turning the focus ring or the up-down dial.
+Apart from the A12-28/A16 camera units that do not have a macro function, you can switch from normal to macro mode and vice versa by simply turning the focus ring or the up-down dial.
 Personally, I find having to press the "Macro" button for focusing not very comfortable when using the EVF with the left eye.

-Like for snap focus, in manual mode a distance scale appears in the viewfinder with a green depth-of-field indication (see below).
+Like for snap focus, in manual mode a distance scale appears in the viewfinder with a green depth of field indicator (see below).

-For example, you set the distance in advance and correct it using the viewfinder/LCD screen.
-See also the "Appendix Manual Focusing Methods" below.
+You can also set the distance in advance and correct it using the viewfinder/LCD screen.
+See also page Manual Focusing Methods.

 Manual Override of Autofocus